Implement

 CFO Principles on Integrated SDG Investments and Finance

-Principles to guide companies in aligning their sustainability commitments with credible corporate finance strategies geared towards contributing to the Sustainable Development Goals.
+The CFO Principles on Integrated SDG Investments and Finance guide companies in aligning their sustainability commitments with credible corporate finance strategies geared towards contributing to the Sustainable Development Goals (SDGs).

-• Integrate impact management and contribution to the SDGs into the corporate finance function.
+- Implement: Integrate impact management and SDG contribution into the organisation’s corporate finance function.

 Green Bond Principles